No Rub, no Cone: The Keratoconus Conjecture.

 In the surgical field, the identification of subclinical keratoconus is a primary concern when screening patients for refractive surgery because performing laser-assisted in situ keratomileusis (LASIK) on undiagnosed keratoconus has been identified as the leading cause of ectasia after refractive surgery.
 Several terms have also been used to describe this condition, including subclinical keratoconus, keratoconus suspect, and forme fruste keratoconus.
 Beyond any semantic debate, what these entities have in common in terms of topography is that they share the faded features of corneas which we diagnose as having keratoconus.
 In the light of the conjecture, they correspond to the missing links between corneas that are strictly normal (never or rarely rubbed), and corneas very distorted (by repeated and pathological rubbing), which correspond to established keratoconus.

-In our practice, there is indeed a remarkable clinical parallelism between these slightly deformed corneas which cause diagnostic problems where the practice of eye rubbing is not very intense or less frequent.
+In our practice, there is indeed remarkable clinical parallelism between these slightly deformed corneas which cause diagnostic problems where the practice of eye rubbing is not very intense or less frequent.
 For example, some women remove their eye make-up every night and rub their eyes daily vigorously on this occasion.
 This habit may cause moderate corneal deformations which cause the apparition of topographic patterns such as an isolated inferior steepening.
-Due to the risk of smearing eye cosmetics, these women tend to avoid rubbing their eyes during the day, which prevents the corneal deformation becoming more severe more rapidly.
+Due to the risk of smearing eye cosmetics, these women tend to avoid rubbing their eyes during the day, which prevents the corneal deformation from becoming more severe more rapidly.
 In contrast, men are more likely to develop frank keratoconus.

 In short, forme fruste keratoconus may simply correspond to “forme fruste rubbing” (Figure 6).
 The large variations in rubbing intensity, frequency and duration among patients and their effects on corneas of variable native resistance may be reflected in the broad topographic spectrum of warpage and thinning; from minor topographic abnormalities to advanced keratoconus, encompassing all shades of subclinical keratoconus in between.